Studying Abroad

 Depending on the cost of your program, the financial aid you receive may not meet your full demonstrated financial need.
 To cover the gap, you may want to apply for a supplemental loan.
 For more information, contact our office.

 Consortium agreements allow the Office of Financial Aid to process your federal aid, private scholarships, and/or private loans, even though you are not a registered U-M student during your term(s) abroad.
 This agreement must be completed by you, your academic advisor and/or the Office of Credit Transfer Evaluation and your Study Abroad program.
 You will need to obtain signatures and/or paperwork from each office and participant in the agreement.
+You will also need to register your travel as U-M Related Travel on the M-Compass Student Travel Registry.
 Allow four to eight weeks to complete this process before you leave.

 A consortium agreement is needed for any of these situations: